SamirTalwar/monospacedmonologues.com/content/posts/2013-08-07--dysfunctional-programming.md

 date: 2013-08-07T14:05:00Z
 ---

-There’s a problem with learning a new programming paradigm: you often have to learn a new language simultaneously.
-So at [SoCraTes 2013](http://socrates-conference.de/) in Germany, I decided I’d run a couple of sessions designed to teach functional programming without having to learn Haskell (when I wasn’t sitting out on the terrace explaining monads with a beer in one hand and a folding whiteboard on my lap).
+There's a problem with learning a new programming paradigm: you often have to learn a new language simultaneously.
+So at [SoCraTes 2013](http://socrates-conference.de/) in Germany, I decided I'd run a couple of sessions designed to teach functional programming without having to learn Haskell (when I wasn't sitting out on the terrace explaining monads with a beer in one hand and a folding whiteboard on my lap).
 The first time, it was a simple two-hour workshop, and the second time, it was part of the code retreat, in which people applied the